-This project will expand our understanding of the associations between terrestrial C sequestration capacity and genotype-specific apple rootstock traits, including recalcitrance, rhizodeposition and the associated rhizosphere microbial communities.
+Catherine studied at the Open University for her BSc and MSc.
+In her PhD project, she will study the associations between terrestrial C sequestration capacity and genotype-specific apple rootstock traits, including recalcitrance, rhizodeposition, and the associated rhizosphere microbial communities.
 This knowledge will then enable growers to select rootstocks with greater ecosystem service capacity, in terms of their C storage abilities, which will benefit soil fertility and promote the capture of atmospheric CO2.
-In turn, policy makers may incorporate this information into environmental reward payment schemes.

 - Physical root measurements: Root recalcitrance will be assessed using biochemical methods to quantify various compounds (e.g. total C, soluble phenolics, condensed tannins, acid-insoluble fractions (lignin)).
 Additional measurements will be made for root thickness, decomposition rate, and root depth distribution using rhizotrons, intact cores (Dornbush, et al., 2002) and incubation of roots in microcosms.